5 Common Misconceptions about Treating Sprained Ankles

 #4 Elevating the Ankle to Reduce Inflammation

 The last “E” in the R.I.C.E framework stands for “Elevation.”
-In this case, you are required to keep the injured area raised to reduce swelling.
+In this case, you must raise the injured area to reduce swelling.

 In fact, inflammation is a vital part of your immune system.
-When you suffer a sprain on your ankle, your body’s immune system sets in and starts to pump blood, proteins, and other fluids to the injured area to aid the healing process.
+When you suffer a sprain on your ankle, your body’s immune system starts to pump blood, proteins, and other fluids to the injured area to aid the healing process.

 The increased circulation of blood and nutrients to the injured area creates swelling and slight heat to protect and repair the damaged ligaments.
 This is what most of us refer to as inflammation.

-In simple words, inflammation may occur as a result of your body’s natural healing mechanism.
-Therefore, the swelling you may experience is a clear sign that your body has circulated the necessary blood, proteins, plasma, stem cells, and other fluids to the injured area to begin the healing process.
+Simply put, inflammation may occur due to your body’s natural healing mechanism.
+Therefore, the swelling you may experience is a clear sign that your body has circulated the necessary blood, proteins, plasma, stem cells, and other fluids to the injured area to begin healing.

 This type of inflammation is usually acute and temporary.
 Trying to stop this natural healing process with anti-inflammatory drugs can inhibit your body’s automatic immune response and prolong the healing process.